-With news of Eversource’s project, the Board of Selectmen appointed the Rail Trail Advisory Committee to determine how best to accommodate the Wayside Rail Trail in Weston, as well as to ensure the protection of Weston's historic assets along the way.
-Please note, the committee is not overseeing or partnering with Eversource and the DCR.
-Its charge is explained on its committee web page and its work is separate from the Eversource and DCR project.
+With news of Eversource’s Access Road Project, the Board of Selectmen appointed the Rail Trail Advisory Committee to determine how best to accommodate the Wayside Rail Trail in Weston, as well as to ensure the protection of Weston's historic and conservation assets.
+Please note, the committee is not overseeing or partnering with Eversource and Mass.
+DCR.
+The committee's charge is explained on its committee web page and its work is separate from the Eversource and DCR project.
 Information on the access road project can be found on the "Construction" page.

 Residents who are interested in how Weston will accommodate the Wayside Rail Trail, are encouraged to follow the Rail Trail Advisory Committee, either by attending meetings or reading its project blog.